 Visiting hours are flexible.
 Family and friends are welcome at any time before 10 pm.
 If you do not wish to receive visitors, please inform us upon admission.

 During your stay

 We will do all we can to make your stay as comfortable as possible.
-You will have access to a nurse call bell and will receive regular visits from our friendly nursing staff during each day.
+You will have access to a nurse call bell and will receive regular visits from our friendly nursing staff during your stay.
 Your consultant will also visit you regularly to check on your progress.

 Our menu contains a range of meal choices.
 Special diets can also be catered for.
 Visitor meals can be ordered so that your visitors can eat with you in your room.
 A drinks service is also available.

 All rooms have a flat screen television, with access to a range of channels and radio stations.
-You may order a daily newspaper or magazines during your stay.
-You will have your direct telephone and internet access to your smartphone, tablet or laptop computer is available via a wireless connection.
+You may order a daily newspaper.
+You will have internet access to your smartphone, tablet or laptop computer is available via a wireless connection.